-The more we direct our attention inward, the more we become aware of our limiting thought patterns and behaviours, which can restrict our growth more than any external factor.
+The more we direct our attention within, the more we become aware of our limiting thoughts and behaviours that hold us back in our lives.
 It is only by becoming aware, can we take the step to change and break free of them.

 Being constantly engaged in “doing”, can drain our minds and leave us feeling depleted.
 Life is not a race.
 Going at breakneck speed engaged in constant doing, on the lookout for the next fix can eventually take a toll on our mental and physical health.

 By pausing and slowing down, we give our mind and body the time to rest and recharge.
 This can also help us to make better decisions by tuning in and taking action on the voice of our intuition which may otherwise be drowned by the noise of the outside world.

 Various studies and research indicate that people who take time out to spend by themselves tend to have better emotional health, increased empathy and higher life satisfaction.
 Solitude may seem like a luxury for those who are hard-pressed for time, however, studies have shown that solitude boosts productivity.